-- Using a portion of City/Town Homestead and Agricultural Credit Aid (HACA), school HACA, special district HACA and mobile home HACA to pay for state assumption of the general education levy. - Designating a portion of HACA and folding it into Local Government Aid (LGA). - Eliminating Attached Machinery Aid. - Increasing funding targeted towards family preservation and out-of-home placements, and continuing state assumption of a number of court-related costs through a county HACA offset. - Increasing funding and creating a new formula for LGA. - Increasing funding for TIF (Tax Increment Financing) Grant aid and eliminating TIF penalties. - Increasing Low Income Housing Aid for cities.
+- Using a portion of City/Town Homestead and Agricultural Credit Aid (HACA), school HACA, special district HACA and mobile home HACA to pay for state assumption of the general education levy. - Designating a portion of HACA and folding it into Local Government Aid (LGA). - Eliminating Attached Machinery Aid.

+- Increasing funding targeted towards family preservation and out-of-home placements, and continuing state assumption of a number of court-related costs through a county HACA offset. - Increasing funding and creating a new formula for LGA. - Accelerating LGA payments to cities and towns. - Increasing funding for TIF (Tax Increment Financing) Grant aid and eliminating TIF penalties. - Increasing Low Income Housing Aid for cities.

 The Governor's recommended changes to state property tax aids are integral components of an overall plan of property tax reform and relief.
 The proposal clarifies responsibilities between state and local governments and moves toward the goal of the state assuming more costs for programs recognized as mandate driven.
 The proposal also begins to clearly tie state dollars distributed to local governments to regional needs and disparities.
 Undesignated aids that have no formula will be tied to clear outcomes.
-In this way, the state aids to local governments can be more explicitly tied to programs and more accountable to taxpayers and public policymakers.
+In this way, the state aids to local governments, amounting to approximately \$2.1 billion annually (FY 2003) can be more explicitly tied to programs and more accountable to taxpayers and public policymakers.